p-arrow/Red-Blue-Guide/Coding/Assembler.md

-inc (dest) | increase dest by 1 dec (dest) | reduce dest by 1 lea | load effective address (performs register arithmetic)
+inc (dest) | increase dest by 1 dec (dest) | reduce dest by 1 lea | load effective address (performs register arithmetic) jmp | jump je A, B | jump if equal jne A, B | jump if not equal jg A, B | jump if greater than jge A, B | jump if greater or equal jl A, B | jump if less than jle A, B | jump if less or equal

 <br />